On a class of anharmonic oscillators: Schatten-von Neumann properties

 provided $(\frac{k}{\ell}-1)n-2\gamma kr<-2n.$ Now, the condition $(\frac{k}{\ell}-1)n-2\gamma kr<-2n$ for the convergence of the integral is reduced to $\gamma >\frac{n(k+\ell)}{2k\ell r}$.
 Now, since $\lambda_g(x,\xi)\simeq (1+|x|^{2k}+|\xi|^{2\ell})^{\frac{k+\ell}{2k\ell}}$, with $\gamma=\mu\frac{k+\ell}{2k\ell }$ in the previous estimate we obtain

 provided $\mu>\frac{n}{r}$.\\

-Now applying Theorem \ref{toft} with $k=0$, $M=\lambda_g^{-\mu}$ and the the estimate above we have that for all $a\in S(\lambda_g^{-\mu},g)$, we have
+Now applying Theorem \ref{toft} with $k=0$, $M=\lambda_g^{-\mu},$ and the the estimate above we have that for all $a\in S(\lambda_g^{-\mu},g)$, we have

 This concludes the proof of the theorem. \end{proof} For the formulation of the following corollary we first recall some facts on the trace class.
 It is well known that neither the mere integrability of a kernel $K$ on the diagonal nor the integrability of the symbol on the phase-space are sufficient to guarantee the traceability of the corresponding operator.
-Under some suitable conditions on the kernel or the symbol one can get such traceablity.
-We are going to apply some results from \cite{del:tracetop}, \cite{del:trace} in the case of the Euclidean space $\arn$. \begin{cor} Let $1\leq r<\infty$, $k,\ell\geq 1$, $q=q(\xi)\in \mathcal{P}_{2\ell},\, p=p(x)\in\mathcal{P}_{2k}$, where $k,\ell$ are integers $\geq 1$. \begin{enumerate} \item If $\mu>\frac{(k+\ell)n}{2k\ell r}$, then
+Under some suitable conditions on the kernel or the symbol one can get such traceability.